-DWI – Second and third offense: The criminal charges and possible penalties in Texas
+DWI – Second and Third offense: Penalties in Texas

 DWI penalties become even tougher on the second and third offense in Texas, with a brief, but mandatory jail term, a lengthier driver’s license suspension and fines and fees reaching nearly $10,000.